-Inflammation is a normal part of how the body acts toward an infection or injury.
-However, the inflammation should pass once the area has healed.
-With sarcoidosis the inflammation does not pass.
-The cells that cause the inflammation stay and cause granulomas.
-It is not clear why this happens.
-An infection or exposure to a toxin in the environment may trigger the change.
+Inflammation is how the body acts toward an infection or injury.
+It should go away when you are healed.
+It does not pass in people with sarcoidosis.
+The cells that cause it stay and cause granulomas.
+It is not known why this happens.
+It may be due to genetics or the environment.

 - Chest pain

-- Irregular heart rate
+- Rapid heart beat

-- Facial paralysis known as Bell's palsy
+- Facial paralysis, such as Bell palsy

 |Copyright © Nucleus Medical Media, Inc.|

-- Steroids to decrease inflammation
+- Corticosteroids to ease inflammation

-- Antimicrobial drugs (antimalarial drugs or tetracyclines) to treat mild skin involvement
+- Antimicrobial drugs to treat skin problems

 American Lung Association http://www.lung.org